3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Introduction

-To efficiently perform private training and inference in a heterogeneous system with fast \emph{untrusted} parallel hardware and \emph{trusted} TEE-enabled processors, we proposes a novel training and inference framework, \AsymML{}, as shown in Figure~\ref{fig:AsymML}.
-By exploiting the low-rank characteristics in the inputs and the intermediate features, \AsymML{} \emph{asymmetrically} decomposes a model into trusted and untrusted parts.
-The trusted part handles the privacy-sensitive computations, but incurs small computation and memory costs.
-The untrusted part, on the other hand, is computationally-intensive but not privacy-sensitive.
-DNN model training and inference are performed by respectively delegating the trusted and untrusted part to TEEs and GPUs, where TEEs protect privacy, and GPUs guarantee computing performance.
-We also present a theoretical guarantee that states that the intermediate features in DNN models always have low-rank characteristics so that decoupling information from computation is possible.
-Furthermore, by masking the data in the untrusted part with a small noise, we also show that \AsymML{} achieves more privacy guarantees without obvious accuracy loss.
-Specifically, our contributions are summarized as follows. \begin{itemize} \item We propose a privacy-preserving training and inference framework, \AsymML, that decomposes a DNN model into two parts which effectively decouples information in data from computation through a lightweight singular value decomposition (SVD) algorithm. \item We provide a theoretical rank bound analysis on the data and the intermediate features that guarantees that the DNN models can be effectively decomposed in an asymmetric manner. \item We implement \AsymML{} in a heterogeneous system with TEE-enabled CPUs and fast GPUs that supports various DNN models. \end{itemize}
+\textbf{Contributions} -- To efficiently perform private training in a heterogeneous system with \emph{trusted} TEE-enabled CPUs and fast \emph{untrusted} accelerators, we propose a new training framework, \AsymML{}, as shown in Figure~\ref{fig:AsymML}.
+By exploiting the potential low-rank structure in the inputs and intermediate features $X$, \AsymML{} first \emph{asymmetrically} decomposes the inputs and the features into a low-rank part $\XT$ and a residual $\XUT$. \AsymML{} then accordingly decomposes the model into trusted and untrusted parts, in which the trusted part is fed with $\XT$, and the untrusted part is fed with $\XUT$ perturbed by a very small noise.
+When the inputs and intermediate features have a low-rank structure, the trusted part with $\XT$ incurs small computation and memory costs, while the untrusted part handles most computations with little privacy revealed.
+The DNN model training is performed by respectively delegating the trusted and untrusted part to TEEs and GPUs, where TEEs protect the privacy, and GPUs guarantee the computing performance.
+We provide a formal DP guarantee that shows that, for the same privacy level, the asymmetric decomposition together with DP requires much smaller noise compared to solely leveraging DP methods.
+This implies that the decomposition improves the privacy-utility trade-off significantly.
+We also present a theoretical analysis showing that the low-rank structure is preserved after each layer in the DNN model, which ensures efficient asymmetric decomposition.
+In summary, our contributions are as follows. \begin{enumerate} \item We propose a privacy-preserving training framework that decomposes the data, the intermediate features and the models into two parts which decouples the information from the computations.
+The decomposition is based on a lightweight singular value decomposition (SVD) algorithm along with the Gaussian DP mechanism to protect the privacy further. \item We provide essential theoretical analyses that show that a) \AsymML{} achieves strong DP guarantee with a very small noise added compared to the case where there is no decomposition, and b) the low-rank structure in intermediate features is well-preserved after each layer in a DNN model. \item We demonstrate \AsymML{} is robust against common machine learning attacks, such as a strong model inversion attack that uses residual data as prior knowledge \cite{SecretRevealer}, and an attack that leverages the gradients \cite{deepgradients}. \item We implement \AsymML{} in a heterogeneous system with TEE-enabled CPUs and fast GPUs that supports various models.
+Our extensive experiments show that AsymML achieves up to $7.6\times$ training speedup in VGG and $5.8\times$ speedup in ResNet variants compared to the TEE-only executions. \end{enumerate}